 - Tennessee State University - Bachelor of Science, African Studies

 - +67 subjects

 Casey: Louisville PRAXIS course instructor

-...system for 5 years and now I have been in the public schools for three years now.
+...8th year teaching (first year in 3rd grade and the last seven in 5th grade).
+I have taught in the private school system for 5 years and now I have been in the public schools for three years now.
 I obtained my Masters in Education in the summer of 2019.
 I have a great love for education and love to see students grow and learn.
-I also love to be outside with my 5 year old daughter and husband.
-We like to camp, hike, and bike together.
-We also have two cats and a dog.
+I also love to be outside with my 5 year...